ivzhh/sql-on-rocks/book-src/choose-an-encoding.md

 detect not only the integer type, but also integer value range.
 A small test for number 42 is added in the source code to verify this assumption.

+### Prefix Uncomparable

+RocksDB and its derivatives utilize prefix scan to replace B+ tree index.
+However, a string can not fit into this requirement.
+For example, two strings `abc` and `b`.
+The length is encoded in the first byte and thus `b` is smaller than `abc`; however, alphabetical sort should put `abc` before `b`.

+This is a key failure in choosing msgpack.
+When you construct a prefix, you cannot enumerate all lengths of prefixes.

 ## JSON